eafit-apolo/apolo-users/docs/source/software/applications/bayescan/bayescan-2.1/index.rst

 Usage
 -----
-In the following example we will run a test included in the source code of **BayeSacan**.
+In the following example we are going to run a test included in the source code of **BayeSacan**.
 Note that we are using one single compute-node, with 16 threads.

 .. literalinclude:: src/bayescan_run.sh
        :language: bash
-       :caption: :download:`bayescan_run.sh <src/bayescan_run.sh>`
+       :caption: :download:`slurm.sh <src/bayescan_run.sh>`

 To run the previous example.